openzipkin/brave/brave-impl/README.md

 All api access is centralized in `com.github.kristofa.brave.Brave`.

 This class contains only static methods.
-Reason is that the returned components should share the same trace/span state which is maintained as a singleton in `com.github.kristofa.brave.Brave`.
+Reason is that the returned components should share the same trace/span state.
+This state is maintained as a static singleton in this class.

 ### Brave.getEndPointSubmitter ###